Mother to Son: Mother

 "Mother to Son" is the first of several of Hughes's poems that present strong women.
-The mother in the poem uses a metaphor of a staircase to convey "the hardships of Black life" while also emphasizing her progress and perseverance.
+The mother in the poem uses a metaphor of a staircase to convey "the hardships of Black life" while also her progress and perseverance.
 As the woman is climbing the stairs, she becomes almost comparable to a religious figure ascending into the heavens, yet remains simply human.
 Her climb is also comparable to a quest, according to R. Baxter Miller.
 Miller concludes that "Her internal light illuminates the outer world."

 The mother who is delivering the poem to her young son has been described as an "allegorical persona", who could represent numerous African-American mothers urging their children forward.
 The professor R. Baxter Miller considers "Mother to Son" to illustrate "how dialect can be used with dignity."
 The scholars Regennia N. Williams and Carmaletta M. Williams consider "Mother to Son" to most closely represent Hughes's relationship with his grandmother, Mary Leary Langston.